dhellmann/pymotw-3/source/pdb/index.rst

 --------------------

-It is also possible to watch as values change during the course of program execution without scripting explicit print commands by using the :command:`display` command.
+It is also possible to watch as values change during the course of program execution without scripting explicit :command:`print` commands by using the :command:`display` command.

 ::